 Vital Organ Project is a duo of composer-organists that facilitates the creation and performance of new music featuring the abilities and distinction of the pipe organ.
 Through concerts of modern repertoire and ongoing premieres of new works, this Project showcases the true versatility of the organ and its relevancy in the 21st century.
 VOP offers public workshops and pre-concert talks focused towards organ education to further this concept.
 This Project makes every effort to share topics that make the organ more accessible: how the instrument works, understanding organist terminology, and writing for the organ idiomatically.
 Since its inception, VOP has been the catalyst for 15 world premieres and over 20 concert events in Minnesota, Wisconsin, Illinois, Michigan, Colorado, and Ontario, Canada.

-Tyler Jameson Pimm (b.1991) is a composer, organist, and pianist based in Madison, WI.
+Tyler Jameson Pimm (b.1991) is a composer, organist, and pianist based in Tucson, AZ.
 He has had works performed at the Northern Illinois University New Music Festival (2016), Oregon Bach Festival (2016), and the Charlotte New Music Festival (2014).
 In 2014, Tyler was awarded a grant through the University of Minnesota's Undergraduate Research Opportunity Program to compose new works for the saxophone inspired by Native American idioms.
 These works were premiered by the saxophone studio at New Mexico State University later that year.
 Tyler has worked as a church musician the last several years, currently serving as the Director of Music Ministries at St. Peter Parish in Ashton, WI and St. Martin of Tours Parish in Martinstville, WI.
 He was recently granted a Master of Music in composition from the Northern Illinois University where he served as a Graduate Teaching Assistant in the theory and aural skills area.
 Tyler also holds a Bachelor of Music in composition from the University of Minnesota Duluth.
 He studied organ with James Russell Brown and Justin Rubin and composition with David Maki, Brian Penkrot, Robert Fleisher, and Justin Rubin.
 Tyler is a founding member of the composer-organist duo Vital Organ Project.